 According to author and meditation guru Deepak Chopra

 , “Meditation provides experiences that the mind can achieve no other way, such as inner silence and expanded awareness.”

-Dr Craig Haseed from Monash University suggests joining a class or taking a course to kick-start a habit of meditating or mindfulness.
+Dr Craig Hassed from Monash University suggests joining a class or taking a course to kick-start a habit of meditating or mindfulness.
 “There’s nothing better than learning from a well-trained teacher, and learning with a group – you can learn from each other’s experiences as well,” he says.